SDI/TDI in date instructor, PSAI/SSI Qualified Instructor, NAS tutor, MicroDive Instructor Trainer, Trimix and multi CCR trained diver.

 BBC Online, Newquay Voice, Falmouth Packet, St Minver Link, West Briton, Sport Diver, Dive, SCUBA, Diver, Scubaverse, The Sun, The Daily Mail, The Metro and The Mirror.

-BBC One Show, BBC News (multiple episodes), BBC Spotlight (multiple episodes), BBC Inside Out South West (multiple episodes), BBC Inside Out West, ITV News, Channel 4’s Easter Eggs Live, Channel 4’s Extreme Weather, a Japanese TV Program and a Spanish TV Program.
+BBC One Show, BBC News (multiple episodes), BBC Spotlight (multiple episodes), BBC Inside Out South West (multiple episodes), BBC Inside Out West, ITV News, Channel 4’s Easter Eggs Live, Channel 4’s Extreme Weather, a Japanese TV Program, Spanish TV Program, CNN news and Forces TV.

 SCUBA, Dive, Diver, Sport Diver, West Briton, Cornish Guardian plus many on-line websites.